SGhosh-tech/Raksha_Bandhan-2026/README.md

 ## Getting Started
+Just click on the URL& see the magic: https://sghosh-tech.github.io/Raksha_Bandhan-2026/
+            OR
 Open index.html directly in your browser.
+            OR
 Alternatively, use VS Code with the Live Server extension.

 ## How It Works